-- 1. Natural resource protection ordinances: - a) Review ordinances and strengthen protections for steep and prohibitive slopes, trees, streams (i.e. riparian buffers), wetlands and hydric soils, and critical habitat areas. - i) Place limits on any type of earth disturbance on steep and prohibitive slopes (with exceptions trails and similar uses). - ii) Review tree removal limits; require tree protection fencing/barrier to extend to the critical root zone; increase the tree replacement standards; and add protections for
+- 1. Natural resource protection ordinances: - a) Review ordinances and strengthen protections for steep and prohibitive slopes, trees, streams, riparian buffers, wetlands and hydric soils, and critical habitat areas. - i) Place limits on any type of earth disturbance on steep and prohibitive slopes (with exceptions trails and similar uses). - ii) Review tree removal limits; require tree protection fencing/barrier to extend to the critical root zone; increase the tree replacement standards; and add protections for mature trees and specimen trees.
+Wooded areas and tree clusters should be kept intact to preserve interior woodland habitats and a connected network of woodlands. - iii) Include riparian buffers, wetland and hydric soil protection, and critical habitat protection standards in the zoning ordinance.

-- mature trees and specimen trees.
-Wooded areas and tree clusters should be kept intact to preserve interior woodland habitats and a connected network of woodlands. - iii) Include riparian buffers, wetland and hydric soil protection, and critical habitat protection standards in the zoning ordinance. - 2.
-Review the Open Space Option ordinance and amend it as needed in order to increase the chances that it will be used by developers. - 3.
+- 2. Review the Open Space Option ordinance and amend it make it more effective, useable, and applicable to more properties. - 3.
 Make educational materials and programs about natural resources available to residents. - 4.
 Energy conservation and renewable energy ordinances: - a) Evaluate and update, as necessary, the existing zoning regulations which currently permit accessory solar energy, wind energy and geothermal systems in all districts.
-Consider allowing community solar and/or other systems designed to serve more than one principal use on one property.
-Also consider updating to the 2018 International Energy Conservation Code. - b) Create incentives, such as reduced permit fees, for the construction of green buildings (LEED certified) and green site development (LEED-ND) in accordance with the U.S. Green Building Council) or for the achievement of specified Energy Star standards..
+Consider allowing community solar and/or other systems designed to serve more than one principal use on one property. - b) Create incentives, such as reduced permit fees, for the construction of green buildings (LEED certified) and green site development (LEED-ND) in accordance with the U.S. Green Building Council) or for the achievement of specified Energy Star standards..
 (LEED=Leadership in Energy and Environmental Design.
 ND=New Development) - 5.
-Make educational materials and programs on energy conservation and renewable energy systems available to Township residents and businesses. - Amend the zoning ordinance to encourage compact, mixed use, walkable places.
+Make educational materials and programs on energy conservation and renewable energy systems available to Township residents and businesses. - 6.
+Amend the zoning ordinance to encourage compact, mixed use, walkable places.
 Consider amending mixed-use and commercial zoning districts to permit residential uses on upper floors of principal uses. - 7.
 Promote the park and ride lot and public transportation. - 8.
 Permit and encourage seasonal, rather than frequent, mowing of common open space meadows (such as in an HOA) as well as in Township Parks.